hpssjellis/maker100/README.md

 ## Course Notes:

 1. Made for Makers not for future [Mechatronic Engineers](https://en.wikipedia.org/wiki/Mechatronics): Why?
 This course is to inspire Makers and future engineers, but to simplify the teaching I teach some things different than an Engineer would prefer.
-The positive is that the few students I see who have the: Drive, Ability and Finanaces to become Engineers typically ignore me and get the assignments done really fast.
-Example: I code Javascript using Notepad.exe on windows, I don't even use Notepad++ a soon to be engineer might load a different editor like "[Atom](https://atom.io/)" and I am fine with that, I just don't want to wasste my teaching time getting editors installed on school and student home computers.
+Few students I see have the: Drive, Ability and Finances to become Engineers.
+The students who could become an Engineer typically ignores me and get their assignments done really fast.
+Example: I code Javascript using Notepad.exe on windows, I don't even use Notepad++ a soon to be engineer might load a different editor like "[Atom](https://atom.io/)" and I am fine with that, I just don't want to waste my teaching time getting editors installed on school and student home computers, and then waste another 3 weeks teaching how to effectively use the editor.

-## draft:
+Examples of things I do that drive Engineers crazy:

+1. Itterators: say in a "for" loop.
+I use "myCount" (I put "my" before every funciton or variable we create, so students know not to google them), Software Engineer "i"
+2. Files: I put everything that does one thing into one file, Software Engineer: multiple files in multiple folders because they have the IQ to keep track of them.
+3. I use Notepad as an editor, Engineer's typically would use anything but Notepad.
+4. I don't comment anything that can be googled, as the more writing stresses students out I also use Camelcase long names to describe variables.
+Engineers, should comment everything
+5. I try to get things working without a ton of theory, since interested students can lookup the theory.
+Engineers, theory first.